Using a user interview script (aka customer interview script) for interviews is the best way to ensure quality research outcomes.

-This question is potentially overly specific but talks to a series of questions you might ask about the customers work flow.
+This question is a specific question but it talks to a series of questions you might ask about the customer’s workflow.
 How do they do X, how do they do Y?
 What problems get in the way of them doing this?

 What tools do you use for user research?